CamilleBert/coding-theme-VsCode/ThemeVsCode/cambert/README.md

 Hello!
 I created my own custom theme extension for Visual Studio Code.
 I named it : cambert.

-## Do you want to create your own custom theme VS Cpde ?
+## Do you want to create your own custom theme VS Code ?

 #### 1. What you need :
 - _Node.js_ : https://nodejs.org/en/download/